PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >    ls: cannot access 'processor1/': No such file or directory
 >    ~~~
 >    {: .output}
->    - The host shell cannot read inside the overlayN files, and that is why the links appear broken
+>    - The host shell cannot read the directory structure inside the ./overlayFSDir/overlay* files, and that is why the links appear broken
 >
 > 4. Check that the solver gave some results by listing the interior of an overlay file:
 >
 >    ~~~
 >    zeus-1:channel395> module load singularity
 >    zeus-1:channel395> theImage=/group/singularity/pawseyRepository/OpenFOAM/openfoam-2.4.x-pawsey.sif
->    zeus-1:channel395> singularity exec --overlay overlay1 $theImage ls processor1/
+>    zeus-1:channel395> singularity exec --overlay ./overlayFSDir/overlay1 $theImage ls processor1/
 >    ~~~
 >    {: .bash}
 >